As Mideast conflict widens, US says attacks on Iran will last weeks and intensify

 “We don’t know whether to be happy about the elimination of the criminals who oppress us or to remain silent in the face of the U.S. and Israel’s war against the country and its interests and the terror that is taking place,” he said.

-Lidman reported from Tel Aviv, Israel and Magdy from Cairo.
-Associated Press writers Bassem Mroue and Sally Abou AlJoud in Beirut, Suzan Fraser in Ankara, Turkey, Farnoush Amiri in New York and Lisa Mascaro, Mary Clare Jalonick and Matt Lee in Washington contributed to this report.
+Lidman reported from Tel Aviv, Israel, and Magdy from Cairo.
+Associated Press writers Bassem Mroue and Sally Abou AlJoud in Beirut, Suzan Fraser in Ankara, Turkey, Farnoush Amiri in New York, Giovanna Dell'Orto in Miami, and Konstantin Toropin, Lisa Mascaro, Mary Clare Jalonick and Matt Lee in Washington contributed to this report.